Deconstructed Stuffed Cabbage Casserole

 - Spray a large glass or crockery casserole dish with non-stick spray and the layer half the cabbage, half the meat mixture, other half of cabbage, and other half of meat mixture.

-- Cover tightly with foil and bake 40 minutes, or until the mixture is just starting to bubble on the edges.
+- Cover tightly with foil and bake about 40 minutes, or until the mixture is just starting to bubble on the edges.

 - Remove foil and sprinkle on cheese (if using.)
 Bake uncovered an additional 20 minutes, or until the cheese is melted and starting to slightly brown.
-Serve hot.
+Serve hot

 Notes